A couple just retired and wants to determine if converting 401(k) assets to a Roth will raise their living standard.

 The Bottom Line

-Converting qualified 401(k) assets to a Roth can be a risk- and cost-free way to raise your annual discretionary spending.
+Converting qualified 401(k) assets to a Roth can be a risk-free and cost-free way to raise your annual discretionary spending.

 No two Roth conversions are alike because no two lifetime personal economies are alike.
-Sometimes the savings are dramatic and sometimes modest—and sometimes converting to a Roth is a bad idea.
+Sometimes the savings are dramatic as seen above and sometimes very modest—and sometimes converting to a Roth creates a lower annual discretionary spending.
 Each household economy is unique.
-Fortunately, MaxiFi lets you experiment with different conversion options, and its calculations are customized to your household's circumstances and will show you precisely, to the dollar, what a Roth conversion will mean for your household's bottom line—its discretionary spending going forward.
+Fortunately, MaxiFi lets you experiment with different conversion options, and its calculations are customized to your household's circumstances and will show you precisely, to the dollar, what a Roth conversion will mean for your household's bottom line which is its annual discretionary spending from the current year to the end of the model.